Maintenance By Carter Hayes March 12, 2026 15 min read

 Share:

-You can diagnose uneven tire wear by matching the tread pattern to the most likely cause: center wear usually points to overinflation, both-edge wear often points to underinflation, one-sided wear suggests alignment or suspension trouble, and cupping or scalloping often means a balance, shock, strut, or bearing issue.
-A quick visual check helps, but the most reliable method is to measure tread depth across each tire, document the pattern, correct the root cause, and recheck after a few hundred miles.
+You can diagnose uneven tire wear by matching the tread pattern to the most likely cause: center wear usually points to overinflation, both-edge wear often points to underinflation, one-sided wear suggests alignment or suspension trouble, and cupping or scalloping often means a balance, shock, strut, bearing, or other rotating-component issue.
+Treat the pattern as a diagnostic clue rather than proof of a failed part.
+Measure tread depth across each tire, document the pattern, correct the root cause, and recheck the tire after service.

 Quick Answer

-Uneven tire wear is usually caused by incorrect tire pressure, poor wheel alignment, worn suspension parts, wheel imbalance, hard braking, or delayed tire rotation.
-Measure the inner, center, and outer tread with a gauge, flag differences of 2/32 inch or more, then fix the pressure, alignment, balance, or damaged parts before the wear gets worse.
+Uneven tire wear is usually caused by incorrect tire pressure, poor wheel alignment, worn suspension parts, wheel imbalance, hard braking, overloading, or delayed tire rotation.
+Measure the inner, center, and outer tread with a gauge and record any clear, repeatable difference as a diagnostic clue.
+Correct the pressure, alignment, balance, or damaged parts before the wear gets worse.
+If tread reaches 2/32 inch or the wear bars are flush, replace the tire.

 Key Takeaways